 Arizona law has a special type of DUI for underage drinkers who are caught behind the wheel with alcohol in their system.
 The criminal code for this law is A.R.S. § 4-244(34).
-While regular DUIs require the state prove that you are either impaired or have a minimum blood alcohol concentration (BAC) of 0.08%, an underage DUI (or “baby DUI” as it is sometimes called) only requires that you have the slightest amount of alcohol in your system.
+While regular DUIs require the state to prove that you are either impaired or have a minimum blood alcohol concentration (BAC) of 0.08%, an underage DUI (or “baby DUI” as it is sometimes called) only requires that you have the slightest amount of alcohol in your system.

 This means that if you are under 21 and pulled over for DUI, you can be cited for underage DUI even if you are not impaired and have only a small amount of alcohol in your system.
 Literally, a few sips of beer could put you over the limit for an underage DUI.

-As you might except, because Arizona takes DUI laws very seriously, there is no exception for underage DUI.
+IMPORTANT: As you might expect, because Arizona takes DUI laws very seriously there is no exception for underage DUI.
 Arizona has a no-tolerance policy for minors who drink and drive.
 Having a strong DUI defense attorney on your side can be the difference between a conviction and or a dismissal.
 DUI cases are complicated and require a skilled attorney who knows the ins and outs of Arizona DUI law.